pixel-industry/Social-Photo-Stream-jQuery-Plugin/README.md

 </code>
 </pre>

-<p>Now enter this js code inside "script" tags at the bottom of the body in your HTML document and enter your username and API key.
+<p>Now enter this js code inside "script" tags at the bottom of the body in your HTML document and enter your username (channel ID) and API key.
+For username, channel ID must be entered.
 API key can be generated on YouTube <a href="https://console.developers.google.com/">developers console</a>.
 To protect your API key, create Browser key and use your domain as HTTP referrer.</p>
 <pre>
 <code>